Florence R. Sabin: Early life

 On November 9, 1871, Serena Sabin gave birth to her youngest daughter, Florence Rena Sabin, in Central City, Colorado.
 Florence's mother was a schoolteacher who later died from puerperal fever (sepsis) in 1878.
 Her father, George K. Sabin, was a mining engineer living and working on site with his family.
 Shortly after her mother's death, Florence and her sister (Mary) moved in with their Uncle Albert in Chicago before relocating to Vermont with their paternal grandparents.

 Uncle Albert was a tremendous influence on Florence, and from her relationship with him, she developed a love of nature and a keen interest in books and music.
 The Sabin girls soon moved with their uncle to an old family farm in Vermont.

 Florence became very interested in the life story of Levi Sabin, an ancestor who had graduated from medical school in 1798.
 Florence's father had always wanted to be a doctor, but the obligations of mining overwhelmed him, and his thoughts of a medical career slowly disappeared.
 But Florence began to secretly harbor her father's dream.
 In 1885 Florence enrolled at Vermont Academy (and graduated in 1889), where her scientific interests were finally allowed to develop.

-Throughout her childhood Sabin had intentions of becoming a pianist, however, she was never musically talented, causing her to shift her focus on a future in science during her time at Vermont Academy, Saxtons River, Vermont.
+Throughout her childhood Sabin had intentions of becoming a pianist.
+However, she was never notably talented musically, which led her to shift her focus during her time at Vermont Academy, Saxtons River, Vermont, to a future in science.

 Higher education

 Sabin earned her bachelor's degree from Smith College in 1893.
-For two years she taught high school mathematics in Denver followed by one year of zoology at Smith as a means to finance her first year of graduate school.
+For two years she taught high school mathematics in Denver, followed by one year of zoology at Smith, as a means to finance her first year of graduate school.

 In 1896, Sabin enrolled at Johns Hopkins University School of Medicine as one of fourteen women in her class.
 The school opened in 1893 and was co-ed from the beginning because of an early donor's contingency which required the admittance of female students.

 While at Hopkins, Sabin's observational skills and perseverance in the laboratory caught anatomist Franklin P. Mall's attention.
 Mall inspired Sabin by helping narrow her focus onto two projects well regarded by scientists and foundational to her future research and consequent legacy.
-The first project was to produce a three-dimensional model of a newborn baby's brain stem which became the focus of the textbook, An Atlas of the Medulla and Midbrain (1901).
+The first project was to produce a three-dimensional model of a newborn baby's brain stem, which became the focus of the textbook An Atlas of the Medulla and Midbrain (1901).
 The second project involved the embryological development of the lymphatic system which asserted that the lymphatic system is formed from the embryo's blood vessels and not other tissues.

 Sabin graduated from Johns Hopkins University School of Medicine in 1900.